Our knowledge of orthopaedics. Your best health.

 Your doctor may order imaging tests to help confirm the diagnosis.

 X-rays.
-Although an x-ray will not show the ligaments themselves, it can suggest a ligament injury if the wrist bones do not line up correctly.
-An x-ray can also help your doctor rule out a broken bone in your wrist.
+Although an X-ray will not show the ligaments themselves, if an X-ray shows that the wrist bones do not line up correctly, this can be a sign of a ligament injury.
+An X-ray can also help your doctor see if there is a broken bone in your wrist.

 Treatment

-Treatment for a wrist sprain depends upon the severity of the injury.
+Treatment for a wrist sprain depends on the severity of the injury.

 Home Care